Bit array: Definition

+A finite binary relation may be represented by a bit array called a logical matrix.
+In the calculus of relations, these arrays are composed with matrix multiplication where the arithmetic is Boolean, and such a composition represents composition of relations.

 Basic operations

 Although most machines are not able to address individual bits in memory, nor have instructions to manipulate single bits, each bit in a word can be singled out and manipulated using bitwise operations.
 In particular: